 Please Note: this payout form in its entirety is 4 pages.
-Periodic payments and all other payouts are generally processed within 10 days of receipt of all needed paperwork.
-Failure to return a properly completed form may delay your payout and result in the form being returned to you for corrections.
+Payouts are generally processed within 10 days of receipt of all needed paperwork.
+Failure to return all 3 pages of a properly completed form may delay your payout and result in the form being returned to you for corrections.

 Return form by fax to (877) 677-4329 or by mail to:

-Nationwide Retirement Solutions

-PO Box 182797
+Nationwide Retirement Solutions PO Box 182797 Columbus, OH 43218-2797

-Columbus, OH 43218-27